Unthatile/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. echo $PATH | tr ':' '\n' | wc -l - This command will print the number of directories in your PATH environment variable.
 The tr ':' '\n' command replaces all colons with newlines so that each directory is on a separate line.
 The wc -l command counts the number of lines.
 5. printenv - To list all environment variables in the shell, you can use the printenv command.
 6. To list all shell variables, you can use the set command.
-7. BEST="School" -  a script that creates a new local variable.
-Name: BEST Value: School.
+8. export BEST=School - This will create a new global variable named BEST with the value of School.
+You can then access this variable from anywhere in your script.